langjam/jam0001/nebelhut/README.md

 ]
 ```

 It executes the block for every element of the given list which is bound to the given variable.
 If the variable is `_`, no value will be bound to it.
-There is a builtin function `iota` that takes an integer _n_ and returns a list containing the natural numbers 0 ≤ _i_ < _n_. `iota` can be used with a `for` loop if you want to repeat an action several times.
+The builtin function `iota` takes an integer _n_ and returns a list containing the natural numbers 0 ≤ _i_ < _n_. `iota` can be used with a `for` loop if you want to repeat an action several times. `iota+` is similiar but takes two arguments and returns the natural interval (excluding the right side).

 Blocks